StackVista/stackstate-docs/configure/security/rbac/rbac_permissions.md

 ## All permissions in StackState

+### System permissions

+System permissions scope user capabilities, such as access to settings, query execution and scripting.
+They are set system wide.

 | Permission | Purpose | Guest | Power-user | Administrator |
 | :--- | :--- | :---: | :---: | :---: |
 | `access-explore` | Access the Explore page. | ✅ | ✅ | ✅ |